EdyVision/serverless-contact-aws/README.md

 ```

 Deploy Commands (set for master)
-In the environment variables, the AWS creds are setup along with the INFO_EMAIL that is grabbed via env.yml.
+In the environment variables, the AWS creds are setup.

 ```
 sls deploy -v